Educational Goals

 PGY-1

 The first post-graduate year is a transition from the largely theoretical knowledge of medical school to the practical decision-making of the bedside.
-During this year, the emphasis is on hospital medicine and emergency care, with residents spending nine months on inpatient rotations and three months on outpatient care.
+During this year, the emphasis is on hospital medicine, with residents spending seven months on inpatient rotations and five months on outpatient care.
 For continuity of care, residents begin to establish the panel of outpatients they will follow for three years.
-Lectures, case presentations, bedside rounds, and direct patient care are all part of this year's curriculum.

 PGY-2

-During the second year, residents build on their decision-making skills related to in-hospital care as they learn the basic skills of ambulatory care.
-As they spend increased time in the Family Medicine Center and in surgical and medical subspecialty outpatient rotations, they become generalists using an integrated biopsychosocial model.
-They also develop an appreciation for understanding and treating the patient in the context of the family unit and the community.
-This critical area of growth comes from close preceptorship with practicing family physicians as well as talented behavioral science faculty.
-Didactic sessions, rounds, and case presentations focus on the ambulatory care setting.
-There are also two selective months to pursue individual educational goals.
+During the second year, residents build on their decision-making skills related to in-hospital care as they grow their skills in the ambulatory setting.
+As they spend increased time in the Family Medicine Center and in surgical and medical subspecialty outpatient rotations, they become generalists using an integrated biopsychosocial model, developing a deeper understanding of the patient in the context of the family unit and the community.
+There are two selective months to pursue individual educational goals.

 PGY-3

 During the third year, the major emphasis is on defining the scope of family medicine for each individual resident.
-Residents continue in-hospital and ambulatory care training, but become more focused on psychosocial care, practice management, and the unique issues of family medicine.
 There are four selective months during this year, offering each resident maximum flexibility in attaining their educational goals.
-The focus also continues to shift from formal teaching to developing lifelong learning skills; career counseling, practice planning, and advising conferences help in these areas of growth.
-Senior residents are expected to teach the junior residents - an important aspect of their continuing medical education - through case discussions, chart audits, and supervising first-year residents on inpatient rotations.
+The focus continues to shift to developing lifelong learning skills; career counseling, practice planning, and advising sessions help in these areas of growth.
+Senior residents are expected to teach the junior residents and medical students through case discussions, chart audits, and supervising first-year residents on inpatient rotations.

 Family Medicine | Medicine | Surgery | Obstetrics | Pediatrics |